Franklin Child Support Lawyers

 - Additional children.
 If a parent has additional children to support from a new relationship or marriage, this may be considered when assessing their financial capacity and adjusting existing child support obligations.

-Parents going through a divorce are often hurting and need someone to give them a voice in the legal proceedings that will decide the fate of their children.
-We’re here to give them that voice.
-Our lawyers handle child support matters with attention to detail, sensitivity, and conviction because our clients deserve no less.
+Parents going through a divorce are often hurting and need someone to give them a voice in legal proceedings affecting the future of their children.
+We’re here to offer that support.
+Our lawyers handle child support matters with attention to detail, empathy, and conviction because our clients deserve nothing less.

 Our Core Values